salesforce/botsim/docs/dashboard.rst

   :width: 550

-Apply intent model remediation suggestions
+Apply Intent Model Remediation Suggestions
 ###########################################

 The most straightforward approach of applying remediation suggestions is to augment the the recommended misclassified paraphrases  to the original